PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

 `C:\Program Files\dotnet\sdk\2.0.0\Microsoft\Microsoft.NET.Build.Extensions\net461\lib`.

-If you copy `netstandard.dll` from this directory to the directory containing `mymodule.dll`, the `Write-TimestampedMessage` command will work.
+If you copy `netstandard.dll` from this directory to the directory containing `MyModule.dll`, the `Write-TimestampedMessage` command will work.
 Let's try that.

 1. Install the [.NET Core SDK 2.0 for Windows][net-core-sdk], if it isn't already installed.

 2. Start a new Windows PowerShell console.
 Remember that once a binary assembly is loaded into PowerShell it can't be unloaded.
-Restarting PowerShell is necessary to get it to reload `mymodule.dll`.
+Restarting PowerShell is necessary to get it to reload `MyModule.dll`.

 3. Copy the `netstandard.dll` implementation assembly for .NET 4.6.1 to the module's directory.
    ```powershell